Jr-kenny/INTELLIGENT-SMART-CONTRACT-WITH-GENLAYER-STUDIO-/README.md

-# INTELLIGENT-SMART-CONTRACT-WITH-GENLAYER-STUDIO-
+# INTELLIGENT-CONTRACT-WITH-GENLAYER-STUDIO-
 EASY FUN STEPS TO DEPLOYING INTELLIGENT SMART CONTRACT WITH GENLAYER STUDIO
-# Deploying an Intelligent Smart Contract on GenLayer Studio
+# Deploying an Intelligent Contract on GenLayer Studio

-A step-by-step beginner’s guide to creating and deploying your first **Intelligent Smart Contract** using **GenLayer Studio** and an **AI /LLM (Language Model)** such as ChatGPT, Claude, or Gemini.
+A step-by-step beginner’s guide to creating and deploying your first **Intelligent Contract** using **GenLayer Studio** and an **AI /LLM (Language Model)** such as ChatGPT, Claude, or Gemini.

 ## Overview